• Skip to primary navigation

 The water makes the kat/rassa, which is great for dipping the pav.

 We will make misal medium spicy in this recipe.
-You can make it as spicy or less spicy depending on your taste preference.
+You can make it as spicy or less spicy, depending on your taste preference.

-How to make?
+How to Make Misal?

-Prepare the ingredients and it is really easy to follow the steps to make authentic Misal Pav.
+Prepare the ingredients, and it is really easy to follow the steps to make authentic Misal Pav.

 Instant Pot Method

-We will start with sautéing the onions, ginger and garlic in some oil.
-Then saute with the tomatoes and desiccated coconut powder.
-You don't have to finely dice or mince these ingredients, as we are going to grind them.
+We will start with sautéing the onions, ginger, and garlic in some oil.
+Then, saute with the tomatoes and desiccated coconut powder.
+You don’t have to finely dice or mince these ingredients, as we are going to grind them.

 misal steps - saute onions and tomato

 The main dry spice is the misal masala.
-If you don't have misal spice blend, you can replace it with Goda Masala or make it at home.
+If you don’t have a misal spice blend, you can replace it with Goda Masala or make it at home.

 Steps to make misal